-The empress founded the Imperial Russian Academy, which was to study Russian language and literature.
+The empress founded the Imperial Russian Academy to study the Russian language and literature.

-The empress was a great fan of the dramatic arts too.
+The empress was a fan of theatre too.
 She wrote some plays herself -as well as the first children’s book published in Russia- and had a private theater built next to her palace in St. Petersburg.
 The tsarina and her friends loved gathering there to watch plays.

 Her own collections

-Now almost all of that was for the people.
-For herself, Catherine amassed a fantastic art collection which included 4,000 paintings from the greatest European masters, from Raphael to Rembrandt.
+Now, almost all of that was for the people.
+For herself, Catherine amassed a fantastic art collection that included 4,000 paintings from the greatest European masters, from Raphael to Rembrandt.
 She also bought 10,000 drawings, 16,000 coins and medals, and 10,000 engraved gems.

-Many of those books -including the private libraries of her friends Voltaire and Diderot, which she had bought from their heirs- she shipped to her recently founded public library afterwards.
+Later on, she shipped them to her new public library.
+Among those books were the private collections of her friends Voltaire and Diderot, which she had bought from their heirs.

 Religion: tolerance is key

-Catherine promoted religious tolerance, and during her reign no one was persecuted for their faith.
-Which was quite unusual for any 18th century country.
+Catherine promoted religious tolerance.
+During her reign, no one was persecuted for their faith.
+That was quite unusual for any 18th-century country.

-Catherine had converted to the Orthodox faith, yet she was not really religious and did not treat any of the churches extraordinarily well.
-Actually, the mainstream Orthodox Church suffered quite heavily under her, for she expropriated their lands and made them dependent on the government.
+Catherine had converted to the Orthodox faith after arriving in Russia.
+Yet, she was not really religious and did not treat any of the churches extraordinarily well.
+As a matter of fact, the mainstream Orthodox Church suffered quite heavily under her.
+She expropriated their lands and made them dependent on the government.

 This was because the sovereign was pragmatic.
 She did not want any church to create problems for her by having too much power.
-She did not want them interfering with education -which she made secular- or government.
+She did not want them interfering with government or with education, which she had secularized.
 But she did respect their existence.